What is included in the ACE Teaching Fellowship?

 - Earn a rigorous and competitive graduate fellowship culminating with a Master of Education from the University of Notre Dame

 - Obtain a teaching license in Indiana, which has reciprocity with many other states

 - Receive a stipend of approximately $12,000 a year and affordable housing arranged by the (arch)diocese in which an ACE Teacher serves

-- Obtain eligibility for student loan deferment
+- Obtain eligibility for loan deferment

 - Receive cost-free room, board, and parking during the summers